saketthakur001/Project_spotify/README.md

 This web app is still in production and may have some bugs or errors.
 I welcome any feedback or suggestions on how to improve this web app.
 You can contact me at saketthakur001@gmail.com or open an issue or pull request on this repository.

 ⚠️ **IMPORTANT NOTICE**: This code is protected under the "All Rights Reserved" license.
-All rights are reserved by the copyright holder (you), and no one else is allowed to use, copy, modify, or distribute this code without explicit permission.
+All rights are reserved by the copyright holder, and no one else is allowed to use, copy, modify, or distribute this code without explicit permission.